wheelreinventions/HEG-script/README.md

 # HEG script

 I needed to transform the whole planet of snow maps from hdf to geotiff.
-The best working solution was [HEG](https://wiki.earthdata.nasa.gov/display/DAS/HEG%3A++HDF-EOS+to+GeoTIFF+Conversion+Tool), but unfortunately the answer for the question:
+The most convenient solution was [HEG](https://wiki.earthdata.nasa.gov/display/DAS/HEG%3A++HDF-EOS+to+GeoTIFF+Conversion+Tool), but unfortunately the answer for the question:

 > Q:  Is there another way of running batch job for processing thousands of HDF-EOS data sets?